theSekyi/esekyi/content/posts/2019-03-03-intro-to-decision-trees.md

 ## The decision making Process ##
 For a classification problem like the wine problem, the algorithm splits on all possible features.
 It then searches for a pair of (feature,threshold) split that gives the purest(lowest gini coefficient) children nodes.
 In our case, the best split was on (alcohol, 10.45).
 The children node also undergo the same split process until we arrive at a pure node or a near pure node.
 When a new feature is fed to the decision tree, it traces the path it created and arrives at a leaf node.
 The target class in the leaf node becomes our predicted class.

+## Conclusion ##
+In this post, we explored how the decision tree algorithm works.
+We trained on a wine quality dataset and explored the various components of our decision tree.
+While the training accuracy of decision tree is poor, it can help us understand our data better.
+We can identify the most predictive features and reason through how our models arrives at a final prediction.
+With decision trees out of the way, we can now focus on other tree based algorithms.
+In our next post, we will take a deep dive into random forests.
+We will explore the theory behind it as well as how to apply random forests in practical situations.